Quick install: AGLedger on Docker Compose (Developer Edition)

 Air-gapped

 Nothing in install or runtime depends on agledger.ai, Docker Hub, or npm at runtime.
-For a restricted network, mirror the image (agledger/agledger:0.26.1) into your internal registry and run ./scripts/install.sh --image your-registry.example/agledger --version 0.26.1.
+For a restricted network, mirror the image (agledger/agledger:1.0.2) into your internal registry and run ./scripts/install.sh --image your-registry.example/agledger --version 1.0.2.
 The Server makes no outbound calls except the webhook and federation endpoints you configure.
-The release is cosign-signed for fully offline verification against the cosign.pub in the install repository; see the Kubernetes install guide for the verification commands.
+Every release is keyless-signed (cosign, verifiable against the GitHub Actions build workflow with no static key); see the install repository's SECURITY.md for the verify recipe.